 If managing type 1 diabetes amid big life changes seems extra hard, you’re not alone.

-Garrett Kurtz Talks about taking ownership of his T1D after leaving home
+Garrett Kurtz talks about taking ownership of his type 1 diabetes (T1D) after leaving home

 Garrett Kurtz, 24, lives in San Diego and is a recent college graduate.
 Since his diagnosis at 7 years old, his parents helped him manage his diabetes, find a strong diabetes care team and assured him diabetes wouldn’t keep him from competing as an elite tennis player.
 Nonetheless, there’ve been times when frustration and resentment about living with diabetes creep in.